 The District expects the PMOR Lead to direct the day-to-day operations of the PMOR and to ensure that each individual within the PMOR: 1) understands his or her role and responsibilities; 2) performs the tasks required by that role and those responsibilities in a manner consistent with the purpose and objectives of the District; and 3) administers the operation of the PMOR in an engaged, open, and professional manner.
 If it comes to the attention of OCP management that any member of the PMOR team is not performing per the three prior expectations, the PMOR Lead will be notified of the need for immediate corrective action, and/or the need for a change in the PMOR team staffing.
 Similarly, the PMOR Lead will notify OCP management should the Lead become aware of a PMOR team member performance problem as defined above.
-Proposed changes to the staffing of the PMOR team during the term of the contract are to be presented to the Executive Director, Capital Programs and appropriate OCP management for review and approval prior to staff changes or new assignments.
+Proposed changes to the staffing of the PMOR team during the term of the contract and any extensions are to be presented to the Executive Director, Capital Programs and appropriate OCP management for review and approval prior to staff changes or new assignments.
+This review process includes proposed changes to the PM Lead and/or Principal-in-Charge.
+The Superintendent and School Board must also approve proposed changes to the PM Lead and/or Principal-in-Charge.